 openSUSE is a popular Linux distribution developed by the community-supported openSUSE Project.
-The openSUSE main goals is to make openSUSE the easiest Linux for anyone to obtain and the most widely used Linux distribution.
+The openSUSE main goal is to make openSUSE the easiest Linux for anyone to obtain and the most widely used Linux distribution.

 The History of openSUSE

 openSUSE history began in Germany in 1992 when four Linux enthusiasts set up a small company.
-Their name at founding was “S.u.S.E.”, the German acronym for “Software und System-Entwicklung” which means “Software and systems development” in English.
+Its name at its founding was “S.u.S.E.,” the German acronym for “Software und System-Entwicklung” which means “Software and systems development” in English.

 The first version of SUSE Linux, S.u.S.E.
-Linux 1.0 was released in 1994.
-It was basically Slackware scripts translated into German.
+Linux 1.0, was released in 1994.
+It was Slackware scripts translated into German.
 In other words, it was a German version of Slackware Linux.

 After that, in 1996, the first distribution under the name S.u.S.E.
 Linux was published as S.u.S.E.
-Linux 4.2, a reference to number 42, the answer to “The Ultimate Question of Life, the Universe and Everything” from the Hitchhiker’s Guide to the Galaxy.
+Linux 4.2, a reference to number 42, the answer to “The Ultimate Question of Life, the Universe, and Everything” from The Hitchhiker’s Guide to the Galaxy.

-SuSE then adopted a system of packaging with RPM format followed by the launch of a graphical system administration tool YaST which became one of the backbone and advantages of the SuSE Linux until today.
+SuSE then adopted a system of packaging with RPM format, followed by the launch of a graphical system administration tool YaST which became one of the backbone and advantages of the SuSE Linux until today.

 In January 2004, Novell acquired SuSE Linux AG for $210 million.

 The software always had been open source, but openSUSE opened the development process, allowing developers and users to test and develop it.
 Previously, all development work had been accomplished in-house by SUSE.

 What is the Difference Between openSUSE Tumbleweed and Leap?

 The openSUSE Tumbleweed distribution is the rolling release version of openSUSE containing the newest stable applications.
-It is a popular choice for power users and software developers who need to develop using the latest software stacks and IDEs.
+It is popular for power users and software developers who need to develop using the latest software stacks and IDEs.

 Users of the Tumbleweed distro need to have advanced skills.
 It’s just like Arch Linux and the other rolling distributions.
-You get the software as soon as its ready in the repositories.
+You get the software as soon as it is ready in the repositories.

 With the SUSE Linux Enterprise 15 SP3 release, SLE and openSUSE Leap become more like twins instead of siblings.
-Until then, Leap has been based on SLE, but was more of an upstream version.
+Leap was based on SLE until then but was more of an upstream version.

 In other words, this makes the openSUSE Leap a free drop-in replacement for SUSE Linux Enterprise.

-Both Tumbleweed and Leap are created by the openSUSE project.
-It is part of the worldwide free and open source software community.
+The openSUSE project creates both Tumbleweed and Leap.
+It is part of the worldwide free and open-source software community.

 YaST is the key differentiator for openSUSE compared to other Linux distros.
 It is an installation and configuration tool for openSUSE and the SUSE Linux Enterprise distributions.

 The idea of providing a complete graphical solution to manage all the system aspects from A to Z in a Linux distribution doesn’t seem to exist anywhere else other than in openSUSE.

-Zypper is a command line package manager in openSUSE.
+Zypper is a command-line package manager in openSUSE.
 Zypper provides functions like repository access, dependency solving, package installation, etc. Like DNF, APT, and Pacman, Zypper can handle any ordinary package management task like installing, removing, and updating packages.

-There are a lot of features which make openSUSE a remarkable Linux distribution. openSUSE is a very capable multi-purpose distro, with a stable, reliable, rock solid release (Leap), a rolling release (Tumbleweed) for those who prefer the bleeding edge software packages.
+There are a lot of features that make openSUSE a remarkable Linux distribution. openSUSE is a very capable multi-purpose distro, with a stable, reliable, rock-solid release (Leap), a rolling release (Tumbleweed) for those who prefer the bleeding edge software packages.